The Dominican Republic suffers from among the highest infant and maternal mortality across the Americas.

 In 2017 Project HOPE also launched our high-priority program to reduce neonatal mortality in the country working with caring donors, the Ministry of Health, National Health Service and the country's second largest maternity hospital “Materninad San Lorenzo de Los Mina.”
 Through the Saving the Newborn initiative, HOPE is training health care workers to save newborn lives, upgrading and providing training on life-saving equipment, and also created a media campaign through the press and social networks to raise awareness and alert the Dominican population about this problem.

-Project HOPE has been working in the Dominican Republic since 1996, when we first began collaborating with the local organization, the Dominican Association of the Order of Malta (ADOM), to improve the health of women and children.
-Project HOPE – with the support of ADOM - opened a women’s and children’s health clinic in the Herrera neighborhood of Santo Domingo in 2002 and in the more rural Monte Plata in 2003.
+Project HOPE has been working in the Dominican Republic since 1996, when we first began collaborating with ADOM to improve the health of women and children.
+With the support of ADOM, Project HOPE opened a women’s and children’s health clinic in the Herrera neighborhood of Santo Domingo in 2002 and in the more rural Monte Plata in 2003.
 While both clinics are now self-reliant, Project HOPE continues to provide technical oversight in order to optimize efficiency.
 The clinics have provided over two million medical services to more than 100,000 women and children to date.